wdzhao123/TSCM/README.md

 # Train and Eval

 ## Train
+For detailed argparse params, run
-> python train.py -h for detailed argparse params
+> python train.py -h

 If you don't intend to customize params and paths, run
 > python train.py

 ## Eval
+For detailed argparse params, run
-> python eval.py -h for detailed argparse params
+> python eval.py -h

 If you don't intend to customize params and paths, run
 > python train.py